LeBoucEtMistere/raytracer/README.md

 This project is mostly for me to play with Rust, raytracing, and performances.

-I try to keep render times fast by using multi-threaded code, and by doing optimization (usage of flamegraphs and benchmarking).
+I try to keep render times fast by using multi-threaded code and performant datasctructures (BVH), and by doing optimization (usage of flamegraphs and benchmarking).

 Example image generated: